Achievable logoAchievable logo

 Feedback

 A municipal bond that does not rely on property (ad valorem) taxes is a revenue bond.
-There are various types of municipal revenue bonds, which are discussed in this section.
+There are several types of municipal revenue bonds.

-An industrial revenue bond (IRB), sometimes referred to as an industrial development bond (IDB), is issued to bring business to the municipality.
-The municipality issues a bond and uses the proceeds to build a corporate facility (e.g. office buildings, factories).
-A corporation leases the property from the municipality, and the lease payments are used to pay back the borrowed funds.
-Although it’s a municipal bond, the credit rating is based on the corporation.
-If the corporation goes bankrupt and stops making lease payments, the revenue available for the bond just dried up, leading to default.
+An industrial revenue bond (IRB), sometimes called an industrial development bond (IDB), is issued to attract business to a municipality.
+The municipality issues the bond and uses the proceeds to build a corporate facility (e.g., office buildings, factories).
+The corporation then leases the facility from the municipality, and the lease payments are used to repay the borrowed funds.

 Definitions